This is easily the most satisfying clown murder I’ve had all week.

 Batman is an action platform game and is divided into five stages.
 Each stage has multiple platforming sections and a boss fight, with the exception of the final stage, which has only one platforming section, but two bosses.

-Batman’s move set consists of a jump, a punch attack, and three ranged weapons with differing attack properties: The batarang is strong and powerful withshort range, the spear gun is less powerful and its shots can travel across the entire screen, and the oddly-named dirk splits into three projectiles when fired.
+Batman’s move set consists of a jump, a punch attack, and three ranged weapons with differing attack properties: The batarang is short range and powerful, the spear gun’s less powerful shots can travel across the entire screen, and the oddly-named dirk splits into three projectiles when fired.
 Each ranged weapon consumes a different amount of your ammunition per shot.
-You can carry up to 99 bullets at once, and they’re replenished fairly regularly by enemy drops, so you’ll rarely run out.
+You can carry up to 99 bullets at once and they’re replenished fairly regularly by enemy drops, so you’ll rarely run out.
 As cool as these ranged weapons are, most enemies are easily dispatched with your fists, so while they make make some sections of the game a little easier, your guns are rarely necessary.